TEMOS: Generating diverse human motions from textual descriptions: Generating multiple motions from a textual description

-The resulting total loss is defined as a weighted sum of the three terms: $\mathcal{L} = \mathcal{L}_{R} + \lambda_{KL}\mathcal{L}_{KL} + \lambda_{E}\mathcal{L}_{E}$.
-We empirically set $\lambda_{KL}$ and $\lambda_{E}$ to $10^{-5}$, and provide ablations.
+The resulting total loss is defined as a weighted sum of the three terms: $\mathcal{L} = \mathcal{L}_{\text{R}} + \lambda_{\text{KL}}\mathcal{L}_{\text{KL}} + \lambda_{\text{E}}\mathcal{L}_{\text{E}}$.
+We empirically set $\lambda_{\text{KL}}$ and $\lambda_{\text{E}}$ to $10^{-5}$, and provide ablations.
 While some of the loss terms may appear redundant, we experimentally validate each term. \\

 \textbf{Implementation details.} We train our models for 1000 epochs with the AdamW optimizer \cite{Kingma2015Adam,adamw2019} using a fixed learning rate of $10^{-4}$.
 Our minibatch size is set to 32.
 Our Transformer encoders and decoders consist of 6 layers for both motion and text encoders, as well the motion decoder.
-Ablations about these hyperparameters are presented in \if\sepappendix1{Section~A.} \else{Section~\ref{app:sec:experiments}.} \fi
+Ablations about these hyperparameters are presented in \if\sepappendix1{Appendix~A.} \else{Appendix~\ref{app:sec:experiments}.} \fi

 At training time, we input the full motion sequence, i.e., a variable number of frames for each training sample.
 At inference time, we can specify the desired duration $F$ (see supplementary video~\cite{projectpage_temos}); however, we provide quantitative metrics with known ground-truth motion duration.